AlyceBrady/ramp/application/docs/rampDocs/AdminUserManual.md

 Also, updating the Authorizations and Lock Relations tables.

+If you create a new role, you may need to add the first rule using that role to the db manually (mysql command line or phpMyAdmin).

 NOTES:  TODO:
 A related question that may come up later in the system implementation is: who is responsible for generating the style sheets and (maybe, in the